UMCSTaR/staff_projection/README.md

 - styles.css
     - Used for global CSS styling
 - staff_projection.Rproj
-    - What is this for?
+    - Rstudio project
 - functions/
     - user defined functions that used in serve.R and UI.R
 - data/
     - default datasets, e.g default staffing ratios table, were used in the app
+- packrat/
+    - package mana
 - www/
     - Accessible to the users web browser (for assets).